bkpcoding/bkpcoding/README.md

 </p>

 ### About
-I am currently an Electronics and Communication Engineering Student at RVCE, Bangalore and a research intern at Inria.
+I am currently an Electronics and Communication Engineering Student at RVCE, Bangalore and a Research Intern at Inria.
 Apart from coding and robotics, I love playing football, listening to music and podcast.
 Profile:
 - 🔭 I’m currently working to reproduce a paper in RL
 - 🌱 I’m currently a Electronics and Communication Engineering Student